Climate justice: Hurricane Katrina

-Pakistan Floods (2022)
+Pakistan Floods

 In 2022, Pakistan faced catastrophic floods that affected over 33 million people and resulted in significant loss of life and property.
 The unprecedented monsoon rains and melting glaciers, attributed to climate change, submerged one-third of the country under water.
+The monsoon rains “saw record highs, receiving over 190% of its normal rainfall in July and August.”
 Despite contributing less than 1% to global greenhouse gas emissions, Pakistan is disproportionately impacted by climate-induced disasters.
 This situation highlights the essence of climate justice, emphasizing how nations with minimal contributions to global emissions suffer the most severe consequences.